enginkarakurt/microbot-launcher-unix/README.md

 ```
 /home/YOUR-USERNAME/.runelite/
 ```

 NOTE: If you don't have a .runelite folder at the path above, make sure to launch Microbot through the launcher once)

-8. Now when you start Microbot through the Launcher again, it should work with your Jagex Account!
+7. Now when you start Microbot through the Launcher again, it should work with your Jagex Account!

-NOTE: There are probably other methods aswell.
-Feel free to share them!

 ## Contributions
 Feel free to submit a pull request to the dev branch if you have worked on something (Feature / Bug)!